-- All streets, including Avenue/Transit Corridors and Local Streets, will accommodate pedestrian sidewalks and treed boulevards on both sides of the street. - On-street parking shall be accommodated along Avenue/Transit Corridors during offpeak hours.
-On-street parking enhances traffic calming and also acts as a buffer between traffic and pedestrian zones. - Street furniture such as lighting, benches, garbage receptacles, etc. will be coordinated throughout the Green Ginger community to create an attractive and cohesive appearance. - A continuous street wall of building facades shall create comfortable and enclosed pedestrian spaces - All streets should include boulevards on both sides of the street and include a grass verge, street trees and 1.5 metre sidewalks as per Town approved design standards. - Public art should be considered in prominent / high visibility locations, such as gateway locations and public amenity spaces. - Where possible, larger caliper native tree species should be planted to achieve a desirable tree canopy. - In order to maintain sufficient illumination levels, select streetlights that provide both roadway and sidewalk oriented lighting.
+- All streets, including Avenue/Transit Corridors and Local Streets, should accommodate treed boulevards, a grass verge and 1.5 metre sidewalks on both sides of the street, as per Town approved design standards. - Where possible, larger caliper native tree species should be planted to achieve a desirable tree canopy. - On-street parking shall be accommodated along Avenue/Transit Corridors during off-peak hours.
+On-street parking enhances traffic calming and also acts as a buffer between traffic and pedestrian zones. - Street furniture such as lighting, benches, garbage receptacles, etc. will be coordinated throughout the Green Ginger community to create an attractive and cohesive appearance. - In order to maintain sufficient illumination levels, streetlights should be selected to provide both roadway and sidewalk oriented lighting. - A continuous street wall of building facades shall create comfortable and enclosed pedestrian spaces. - Public art should be considered in prominent / high visibility locations, such as gateway locations and public amenity spaces.